 - Use cool or lukewarm water to avoid damaging your bristles and brush

-When should I clean my paint brushes?
+When should I clean my small paint brushes?

 You should clean your brushes at the very least with clean water after every painting session.
 It doesn’t matter if you only painted a few strokes on a miniature, or embarked on an epic overnight painting session, you should rinse your hobby paint brushes in clean water after every session to remove any acrylic medium from the bristles.
 Better yet, you should use a dedicated brush soap formulated for cleaning brushes (more about this below).

 If you’ve taken the steps to avoid getting paint up in the ferrule (the metal part of a paintbrush), then you’re also on the right track for keeping your brush life long and healthy.
 Acrylic paint seeping up into the ferrule will eventually disrupt and damage the bristles, and the brush will lose its shape.

 For best results with brush care, I recommend a deeper cleaning using liquid Brush Cleaners and Restorers every week if you paint on a regular basis, e.g., more than 3 hours per week.
 These are specialized brush cleaning solutions work best on natural hair bristles (which require extra care), but will also help clean synthetic brushes, too.
 These liquid brush cleaners will get up into the ferrule where acrylic paints and inks tend to hide and break them down so you can clean them out.
 Another side benefit to these cleaners is that many of them act as restorers, helping to restore and maintain the oils in natural-haired bristles that supports their ability to maintain shape, snap, and paint flow.